markusbink/waybackshot/README.md

 - `date: (optional)` Date to request screenshot for in format YYYYMMDD.
 If not specified, the most recent screenshot will be returned.
 - `dir: (optional)` Path to save screenshot to.
 If not specified, the screenshot will be saved to the current working directory.
 - `width: (optional)` Width of the screenshot.
 If not specified, the default width of 1920 will be used.
-- `overwrite: (optional)` If True, the screenshot will be overwritten if it already exists.
-If False, the screenshot will not be overwritten.
+- `overwrite: (optional)` If True, the screenshot will be overwritten if it already exists, otherwise it will not be overwritten.
+- `include_date: (optional)` If True, the screenshot will be saved with the date of the snapshot, otherwise without it.

 A full example might look like this: